Maryland Paralegal Career Guide

 Projected Job Growth

-As firms seek to minimize expenses in an efficiency-oriented economy it is expected that paralegals will adopt a more substantial role within the legal sphere.
+As of May 2017, the Bureau of Labor Statistics reported 6,890 paralegals and legal assistants working in the state of Maryland.2 As firms seek to minimize expenses in an efficiency-oriented economy it is expected that paralegals will adopt a more substantial role within the legal sphere.
 This shift is expected to lead to more positions for paralegals and legal assistants.
-In May 2014, the United States Bureau of Labor Statistics estimated 17% employment growth for paralegals and legal assistants nationwide from 2012 to 2022.2 Paralegals in Maryland may see slower job growth, however, as the Maryland Department of Labor, Licensing and Regulation projects 8.4% job growth for paralegals over the same time period.1 This projected growth rate equates to about 149 openings for paralegals and legal assistants on an annual basis.1
+The Bureau of Labor Statistics estimates 15% employment growth for paralegals and legal assistants nationwide from 2016 to 2026.3 Paralegals in Maryland may see slower, but still positive, job growth at an expected rate of 5.7% over the same time period.1

 Maryland Paralegal Salary Outlook

-As of May 2014, the US Bureau of Labor Statistics reported 5,730 paralegals and legal assistants working in the state of Maryland.3 The average paralegal salary in Maryland is $52,360, which compares favorably to the national average paralegal salary of $48,350.3,4 The already high average annual wage for paralegals is expected to increase as more diverse and substantial tasks are allotted to support staff rather than to attorneys.
+The average paralegal salary in Maryland is $55,360, which compares favorably to the national average paralegal salary of $53,910.2 The annual wage for paralegals can be expected to increase as more diverse and substantial tasks are allotted to support staff rather than to attorneys.
 Additionally, corporate positions for paralegals are expected to expand and should result in a higher average Maryland paralegal salary throughout the next decade.
 Prospective paralegals should also note that salaries tend to be higher in urban areas as employers compete for the most talented and qualified applicants.

 Maryland Paralegal Salary Info By Metro Area